Sefford/kor/README.md

 memory), notifies to the result and then resumes the saving to the persistence.
 * **UpdateableInteractor:** Performs a loop over the `StandardNetworkInteractor` until the condition is fullfilled.
 On each of the loops notifies the result to the system.
+* **StandaloneInteractor:** Builds and executes any kind of the previous types of interactors ad-hoc.

 ### Notification System